rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 It is all fiat all the time.

 Fiat unit of account is like a ruler that arbitrarily changes length.
-Like the historic unit of a length, a "foot", based literally on the length of each person's foot.
+Like the historic unit of length, a "foot", based literally on the length of each person's foot.
 Although in fairness at least the length of a foot never inflated to be larger than the earth